Shikha23K/PDF-TO--IMAGE-/README.md

 # PDF-TO-IMAGE
+This code is used to convert all existing pdf in given directory path to any image formated file(JPEG,TIFF..)

-#1.
-Install PDF2IMAGE
+# 1. Install PDF2IMAGE

-#2.
-Download Poppler
+# 2. Download Poppler

 #Install pdf2image